 🥣 Ingredients and Notes

-- Whole Wheat Pastry Flour-Using whole wheat four adds fiber.
-Unlike all-purpose flour, it has not been processed to strip away the nutrients, making it a whole grain food.
+Whole Wheat Pastry Flour: Using whole wheat four adds fiber.
+Unlike all-purpose flour, it has not been processed which strips the nutrients from the grain.

-- Baking Powder-In order to get those light and fluffy pancakes to rise you need to use baking powder.
+Baking Powder: In order to get those light and fluffy pancakes to rise we need baking powder.

-Step 2: In a separate bowl, combine almond milk, pumpkin puree, and vanilla extract.
+- Combine almond milk, pumpkin puree, and vanilla extract separately.
 Whisk together until combined, then pour the wet ingredients into the bowl with the dry ingredients.
 Fold together until combined.
-Don’t over mix.
+Don’t overmix.
 Allow the batter to rest for 15 minutes.

-Step 3: While batter is resting, preheat your skillet to medium heat.
+- While the batter is resting, preheat your skillet to medium heat.
 Alternatively, you can use an electric griddle.
-Use a non-stick skillet to avoid the need to add oil or vegan butter to the pan.
-If you use a non-stick skillet you will have no problem flipping the pancakes without oil.
-When skillet is hot, add batter, about ¼ cup.
+Use a non-stick skillet to avoid adding oil or vegan butter to the pan.
+Using a non-stick skillet, you will have no problem flipping the pancakes without oil.
+When the skillet is hot, add batter, about ¼ cup.

-Step 4: Wait for batter to bubble about 3-4 minutes, then flip, and cook the other side an additional 2-3 minutes.
+- Wait for the batter to bubble, about 3-4 minutes.
+Then flip and cook the other side for 2-3 minutes.

 💭 Expert Tips

 - Don’t overmix the batter.
-If the batter is a bit lumpy that is fine.
+If the batter is lumpy, that is fine.

 - Allow the batter to rest.
 This helps to create light and fluffy pancakes.